codebyrpp/PRScout/README.md

    - Generate a fine grained token with Repository Permissions to Pull Requests with read access.

 2. **Configure the Extension**:
-   - Click the PullRadar icon in your browser toolbar
+   - Click the PRScout icon in your browser toolbar
    - Click the settings icon or "Open Options"
    - Enter your GitHub Personal Access Token
    - Adjust polling interval as needed (default: 60 seconds)